MARMOTatZJU/drl-based-trajectory-tracking/README.md

 ./test-cpp.sh test reuse-checkpoint
 ```

-To use a sample config with shorter time for test data generation (a dummy training), run:
+To use a sample config with a shorter time for test data generation (a dummy training), run:

 ```bash
 ./test-cpp.sh fast test